 And who is likely to win?
 Everyone has their hope – whether it is a win for the ‘reds’ or the ‘blues’, but the majority are saying they just can’t call it.
 Feelings of changed minds, broken promises, and the view that some people are being influenced by policies that haven’t been thought through properly, means that whether it is a hope for new leadership or continuation of our current Government, we will all just have to wait and see what happens!

 Given the ever-decreasing gap in the lead by the Conservatives and the turbulent times the UK is facing, we wanted to hear the voice of the people and find out voters thoughts and feelings in the lead up to polling day.
 Vox Pops International can help you gather insight around a topical issue or get you speedy feedback in the UK or internationally through our quick recruiting and fast professional editing.
-Vox pops projects, whether filmed by a crew or self-filmed on a mobile device, can then be crafted by our in-house research and production experts into a compelling story for use as an effective communication tool.
+Vox pops videos, whether filmed by a crew or self-filmed on a mobile device, can then be crafted by our in-house research and production experts into a compelling story for use as an effective communication tool.